Cluster of coronavirus cases is tied to US biotech meeting

 BOSTON (AP) — A biotech meeting at a hotel in downtown Boston appears to be the source of a cluster of the coronavirus in the U.S. — and a warning for employers who are still holding big gatherings as the outbreak spreads.

-Seventy of Massachusetts’ 92 confirmed cases have been linked to a meeting of executives with Biogen, a company based in Cambridge, next to Boston, that develops therapies for neurological diseases, state officials said.
+Seventy-seven of the 95 confirmed cases in Massachusetts have been linked to a meeting of executives with Biogen, a company based in Cambridge, next to Boston, that develops therapies for neurological diseases, state officials said.

-At least 11 people who have tested positive for the virus outside Massachusetts have been linked to the Feb.
-26-27 meeting, including five in North Carolina, two in Indiana, and one each in New Jersey and Tennessee, officials said.
+An additional 12 people who have tested positive for the virus outside Massachusetts have been linked to the Feb.
+26-27 meeting, including five in North Carolina, two in Indiana, and one each in New Jersey, Tennessee and Washington, D.C., officials said.
 Two tested positive in Europe, Biogen spokesman David Caouette said Wednesday.

 The Biogen cluster underscores the danger in continuing to host business gatherings as the virus, which has sickened tens of thousands of people since emerging in China in December, spreads, said Marc Lipsitch, a Harvard University infectious disease epidemiologist.